hishac/fusion-folders/README.md

 ## Usage

 1. In Fusion, go to the Folders section and import the `folders.json` file.
-2. The posters used are already uploaded in this repo, but you’re free to host them yourself if you prefer..
+2. The posters used are already uploaded in this repo, but you’re free to host them yourself if you prefer.

 ## Notes